vsajip/python-gnupg/README.rst

 * Fix #250: Capture uid info in a uid_map attribute of ScanKeys/ListKeys.

-* Fix #255: Improve handling of exceptions raised in background threads,
+* Fix #255: Improve handling of exceptions raised in background threads.

 0.5.4